 4. The Courtyard Building

-These buildings have a U shape design, and they often exist around green space that you can see from the street.
+These buildings have a U-shaped design, and they often exist around green space that you can see from the street.
 They were sold as luxury housing units during the early part of the 20th century.
 Residents would share a front entrance stairwell with several other tenants, or they could use the back entry staircase.
 This expert organization is what sets courtyard buildings apart from other apartment complexes.
 Because residents have multiple points of vertical access, the units aren’t connected to each other horizontally.
 In other words, you couldn’t walk down the hall from one unit to another.
 You can only access an apartment by using the stairs.
 Most courtyard buildings have three stories or less.
 City ordinances that existed at the time of construction made it more challenging to build higher buildings for fear of violating fire codes.

 5. The Workers’ Cottage